 1. Barack Obama – Served two terms as President of the US.
 Regardless of your opinion of his political philosophy, he was the first AA president.

-Presently, there are thousands of AAs holding elected office and dozens who hold or have held significant government positions, such as Supreme Court Justices Thurgood Marshall and Clarence Thomas, Joint Chiefs Chairman Colin Powell, and NSA Head Condoleeza Rice.
-Furthermore, the 2020 presidential campaign featured AAs, such as Corey Booker and Kamala Harris.
-Others will likely follow and, perhaps, win.
+Presently, there are thousands of AAs holding elected office at the federal, state and local levels and dozens who hold or have held significant government positions, such as Supreme Court Justices Thurgood Marshall and Clarence Thomas, Joint Chiefs Chairman Colin Powell, and NSA Head Condoleezza Rice.
+Others will likely follow.

 Sports and Entertainment –